Character Development: Create Characters That Readers Love

 1. Good Characters Have Goals

-Good stories are about characters who want something and experience challenges to get what they want.
+Good stories are about characters who want something, and they experience challenges to get what they want.

 Desire is central to good stories, good characters, and to the human condition itself.
 Good characters have deeply held desires and are willing to make sacrifices to achieve those desires.